-I’ve discovered you have to be quick and decisive if you see something in a charity shop.
-Last month I saw a beautiful big copper kettle for seven pounds.
-I hesitated, after all my functional electric kettle is going strong and it only needs plugging in.
+You have to be quick and decisive in local charity shops.
+Last month I spotted a large, shiny, copper kettle for seven pounds.
+I hesitated, after all my ordinary electric kettle is going strong and only needs plugging in for a quick cup of tea.
 This copper one would require a lot of elbow grease and maintenance.
-However, overnight I reflected on how beautiful it looked and warmed to the idea of polishing it.
-Alas, when I went back it had already gone to another hearth in Arbroath.
+However, overnight I reflected on howbeautiful it looked and warmed to the idea of it sitting in my kitchen- even if I needed to polish it regularly.
+When I went back the following day it had already gone to another hearth in Arbroath.

 My daughter on the other hand was much more decisive.
-Doodling around the charity shops in St Andrews she found a solid silver tureen ladle with a 1906 hallmark for £6.00.
-She bought it immediately and Cambridge family meals now have a certain splendor.
+Browsing around the charity shops in St Andrews she found a solid silver tureen ladle with a 1906 hallmark for £6.00!
+She bought it immediately and their Cambridge family meals now have a special splendour.

-Recently I was searching for a cummerbund for my grandson who was about to step out in his great grandfather’s dinner jacket.
-A casual enquiry at the local Heart Foundation resulted in an invitation into their storeroom where boxes of labeled and tidied articles were waiting for a focused shopper.
-Out of the first box tumbled an enormous array of neckwear; funereal black ties, exotic night-club dazzlers; thin shoe-lace styles, kipper ties, and a psychedelic selection from the 60’s.
-The next box had bow ties: ones that clipped, bow ties that hooked and those devious ones that always need an extra helping hand to tie.
-Finally, success, a scarlet cummerbund surfaced and is currently being worn in the Home Counties underneath a vintage dinner jacket.
+Recently I was searching for a cummerbund for my grandson who was about to ‘step out ‘in his great grandfather’s dinner jacket.
+A casual enquiry at the local Heart Foundation resulted in an invitation into their storeroom where boxes of labeled and tidied articles were waiting for focused shoppers.
+Out of the first box tumbled an incredible range of neckwear; funereal black ties, exotic night-club dazzlers; thin shoe-lace styles, kipper ties, and a psychedelic selection from the 60’s.
+The next box was overflowing with bow ties: ones that clipped, others that hooked and a few classic ones that need an extra helping hand to tie manually Finally, success, a scarlet cummerbund surfaced and is currently being worn with a vintage dinner jacket.

 It’s the stories behind these objects that fascinate me.
 I wonder where Mr. and Mrs. Gladstone were living before they were dropped into Arbroath’s High Street?
-What amazing parties have the cummerbunds and bow ties attended?
+What amazing parties have the cummerbunds attended?

 This week I’m off to the monthly auction at Taylor’s auction house in Montrose.
 On my first visit, a couple of years back, I watched open mouthed as assistants manhandled magnificent stags heads off the walls.
 The bidder was ecstatic.
-I wondered were they bound for.
+Where were they bound for?
 A restaurant?
 A banker’s Scottish pile?
 America?

-Other eccentricities have included Polynesian figures, swords, antique pistols, bagpipes Russian great coats and bottles of very old whisky… it’s amazing what comes out of peoples’ houses ….
+Other unusualeccentricities for auction have included Polynesian figures, swords, antique pistols, bagpipes, Russian great coats and bottles of very old whisky. it’s amazing what some people collect.
 I feel another blog coming on.